LukeMS/vardaellen/index.rst

 Notorious for their hatred of the living, daemons are the things of dark dreams and fearful tales, as their ultimate ambitions include extinguishing every individual mortal life—and the more violent or terrible the end, the better.
 Their methods vary wildly, typically differentiated by daemonic breed.
 Many seek to infiltrate the mortal plane and sow death by their own taloned hands, while others manipulate agents (both mortal and immortal) as malevolent puppet masters, instigating calamities on massive scales from their grim realms.
 Such diversity of methods causes many planar scholars to misattribute the machinations of daemons to other types of fiends.
 These often deadly mistakes are further propagated by daemons' frequent dealings with and manipulation of other outsiders.
 Yet in all cases, despair, ruin, and death, spreading like contagion, typify the touch of daemonkind, though such symptoms often prove recognizable only after the hour is far too late.

-Daemons flourish upon the plane of Tartarus, a bleak expanse of cold mists, fearful shapes, and hunted souls.
+Daemons flourish upon the plane of Abbadon, a bleak expanse of cold mists, fearful shapes, and hunted souls.
 Upon these wastes, the souls of evil mortals flee predation by the native fiends, and terror and the powers of the evil plane eventually transform the most ruthless into daemons themselves.
 Amid these scarred wastelands, poison swamps, and realms of endless night rise the foul domains of the tyrants of daemonkind, the Four Horsemen of the Apocalypse.
 Lords of devastation, these powerful and unique daemons desire slaughter, ruin, and death on a cosmic scale, and drive hordes of their lesser kin to spread terror and sorrow across the planes.
 Although the Horsemen share a singular goal, their tactics and ambitions vary widely.

 Along with mastery over vast realms, the Horsemen are served by unimaginably enormous armies of their lesser brethren, but are obeyed most closely by retinues of daemons enslaved to their titles.
 These specific strains of daemonic servitors, known among daemonkind as deacons, serve whoever holds the title of Horseman.
 Although these instruments of the archdaemons differ in strength and ability, their numbers provide their lords with legions capable of near-equal terrorization.